dheesh/ResetNIC/README.md

 # ResetNIC
-Resets a specified network adapter at random
+Resets a specified network adapter at random in a Windows
+Usage:
+  ResetAdapter.bat "Ethernet"
+  ResetAdapter.bat "Local Area Connection"

+Note: In case the process is killed during a reset,adapter needs to be manually enabled.